“What is Quality?” – The Best Explanation Ever

 But hold it… the systems we work with deal with many different kinds of entities.
 There are products, processes, people, teams, governance structures, standards and regulations… and so on.
 And there’s also time involved here… a stakeholder’s stated and implied needs now may be totally different two years from now, meaning that we need to be sensitive to requirements for adaptation and innovation.
 And we also have to think about environment and context… a product is only likely to satisfy needs if it is deployed in the environment for which it was intended (and usually, this is covered by implied needs).
 A high-powered laptop with 32GB of memory and all the latest bells and whistles is not going to satisfy someone’s data processing needs if he or she is sitting out in the middle of the desert with no battery and no electrical outlet.

-However, I found a model developed by a graduate student about 10 years ago that presents quality as defined by ISO 9000 in a context that satisfies all of these gaps.
+However, I found a model developed by a marketing graduate student in 2003 that presents quality as defined by ISO 9000 in a context that satisfies all of these gaps.
 Here it is, and how it answers Paul’s “Definition of Quality” Challenge Questions.

 1. What do you use as the best, most inclusive, and illuminating definition of quality?